 Benefits to the Nation's Economy

-- In total, SBLF participants have increased their small business lending by $12.5 billion over a $33.0 billion baseline2, and by $1.3million over the prior quarter.
+In total, SBLF participants have increased their small business lending by $12.4 billion over a $33.1 billion baseline2, which is a $91 million decrease from the prior quarter.

 For more information on the results of the program, including institution-specific information on changes in small business lending, please read the latest reports in Program Reports.